 I am a Lecturer in the University of Manchester's Global Development Institute.
-I am interested in the contested politics of urban change.
+I am interested in urban inequalities and the contested politics of urban change.
 My research to date has focused on understanding processes of dispossession and displacement and how city dwellers resist these, and on the politics of the urban commons.

 My doctoral research at the University of Leeds explored struggles over the use and control of urban space in Accra, Ghana, and addressed a range of issues including housing, land, the informal economy and urban social movements.